rgrjnr/ze-11/src/cases/mobie.md

 ]
 ) }}

-## Strategy

-Following the discovery phase, we focused on restructuring the website to address key user pain points—mainly confusion around Mobi.E’s role and scattered, technical information.
+Following the discovery phase, we focused on restructuring the website to address key user pain points; mainly confusion around Mobi.E’s role and scattered, technical information.
 We created a clearer site map, reorganized content based on user needs, and simplified language to make the platform more accessible.
 A dedicated microsite was also designed to help users better understand Mobi.E’s mission and services.

 ### Sitemap